Dalilaportal04/UserChat-Room/README.md

 # UserChat-Room
+Java
-Java coded chat room that can be opened in command prompt to send messages.
+Chat room that can be opened in command prompt to send messages.